Gets statistics for the specified metric.

 CloudWatch started retaining 5-minute and 1-hour metric data as of July 9, 2016.

-For information about metrics and dimensions supported by AWS services, see the Amazon CloudWatch Metrics and Dimensions Reference
+For information about metrics and dimensions supported by Amazon Web Services services, see the Amazon CloudWatch Metrics and Dimensions Reference

 in the Amazon CloudWatch User Guide